Google to acquire big data analytics company Looker for $2.6 billion

 Google has announced plans to acquire data analytics platform Looker in a $2.6 billion all-cash transaction.

-When the deal closes, which is expected to happen later this year, Looker will become part of Google Cloud, a combination that will serve Google customers with a more “comprehensive analytics solution,” according to a press release.
+The deal is expected to close later this year, at which point Looker will become part of Google Cloud, helping serve Google customers a more “comprehensive analytics solution,” according to a press release.

-This move is consistent with Google’s recent multi-cloud strategy shift which saw it launch Anthos, a rebranded Google Cloud Services platform that plays nice with AWS and Azure.
+This move is consistent with Google’s recent multi-cloud strategy shift, which has included the launch of Anthos, a rebranded Google Cloud Services platform that plays nice with AWS and Azure.

 “Google Cloud is being used by many of the leading organizations in the world for analytics and decision-making,” Google Cloud CEO Thomas Kurian said.
 “The combination of Google Cloud and Looker will enable customers to harness data in new ways to drive their digital transformation.
 We remain committed to our multi-cloud strategy and will retain and expand Looker’s capabilities to analyze data across Clouds.”